Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-save-canvas-as-an-image.md

 Everyone knows this option, but we can just **right-click** on the canvas to **save as image**.

-This will only work in certain browsers.
+This will only work in specific browsers.
 That's why it's not the most valid way of saving the image.

 ![Canvas save to image right click](https://cdn.hashnode.com/res/hashnode/image/upload/v1599918970840/G1-S4b4nq.png)

 > Note: Keep in mind the canvas has no background!

-## 2. Download button to save image from canvas
+## 2. Download button to save an image from the canvas

 The second solution is to add a **download button** to our page.
 The button will then export the canvas content and open the base64 image in another tab.
 And from there you can download the image.

-Add the download button
+Add the download button.

 ```html
 <canvas id="canvas" height="200"></canvas>